palmamod/palmamod/README.md

 - 👀 I’m interested in cycling, football, marketing analytics, social media, effectiveness
 - 💡 I lead the Research & Insight team at [We Are Social](https://wearesocial.com/it/), a creative agency, in Milan, Italy
 - 🎓 I come from a humanities background, with a MA Digital Humanities from King's College, London
-- 🌱 I’m currently learning Python, R, urban mobility
+- 🌱 I’m currently learning R, urban mobility
 - 💞️ I’m looking to collaborate on things
 - 📫 How to reach me: @palmamod pretty much anywhere